oxygen/sql-performance-counters-nodejs/README.md

 module.exports = new PerformanceCounters();
 ```

-Then throughout your application you may acces the same instance to get the metrics or record activity:
+Then throughout your application you may access the same instance to get the metrics or record activity:

 ```JavaScript